juanpallotta/LPP/README.md

 ##########################################################################################

 # NUMBER OF FILES (EVENTS) THAT WILL BE MERGED (AVERAGED) INTO A SINGLE LIDAR SIGNAL
+# IF NEGATIVE, ALL THE L0 PRIFILES WILL BE AVERAGED
 numEventsToAvg_PDL2 = 18

 # NUMBER OF POINTS USED FOR A SMOOTHING SLIDING WINDOWS TO APPLY TO THE RCLS BEFORE FERNALD'S INVERSION